githubics/MediaManager/README.md

               ZenLib
 ```

-After that change into the media-manager directory and run
+After that change into the media-manager/core directory and run
 ```
 git checkout master
 ```